 - And more!

-As with other mint plants, growing rosemary is simple enough that even those with a thumb that’s more brown than green can do it.
+As with other mint plants, growing rosemary is simple enough that even those without a green thumb can do it.
 All you need is a little knowledge about how the plant grows and what it needs.

 Rosemary Plants Growing Needs